kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate
-  - Feature gate name: `CRIListPagination`
+  - Feature gate name: `CRIListStreaming`
   - Components depending on the feature gate: kubelet

 ###### Does enabling the feature change any default behavior?

-No. When enabled, kubelet will use pagination only if the runtime supports it.
+No. When enabled, kubelet will use streaming RPCs if the runtime supports them, falling back to unary RPCs otherwise.
 The end result (complete container/pod list) is identical.

 ###### Can the feature be disabled once it has been enabled?

 Yes.
-Disabling the feature gate causes kubelet to set `pagination_mode=DISABLED`, returning to unpaginated behavior.
+Disabling the feature gate causes kubelet to use only the existing unary RPCs.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Pagination resumes if the runtime supports it.
+Streaming resumes if the runtime supports it.
 No state is persisted.

 ###### Are there any tests for feature enablement/disablement?

 No dedicated enablement/disablement tests are planned.
 The feature is stateless and toggling requires a kubelet restart, so the e2e tests that cover the [behavior matrix](#behavior-matrix)
-(including the "pagination disabled" rows) provide sufficient coverage.
+(including the fallback to unary RPCs) provide sufficient coverage.

 To be discussed further before beta graduation.